Perfect transmission and Aharanov-Bohm oscillations in topological insulator nanowires with nonuniform cross section: Discussion and conclusions

-\acknowledgements This work was supported by the ERC Starting Grant No.~679722.
+\acknowledgements This work was supported by the ERC Starting Grant No.~679722 and the Knut and Alice Wallenberg Foundation 2013-0093.
 J.-W. Rhim was supported by the Research Center Program of the Institute for Basic Science in Korea No. IBS-R009-D1.